+'''

-Directory for the build process.
-Defaulted to the current directory.
-A relative path to the current directory can also be specified '''
+conanfile's directory.
+A relative path to the current directory can also be specified

+'''

 The package() method might use settings, options and environment variables from the specified profile and dependencies information from the declared deps_XXX_info objects in the conanfile requirements.